 If this sounds like you, you need to create (or update) a budget to see what your monthly living expenses are without the credit card payments.
 If you are still deficit spending, then you need to do some belt tightening.
 Then you need to consider bankruptcy as a way to get rid of your debt backlog and get a fresh start.

 Not sure if bankruptcy is right for you?
 Take the quiz to the right to find out more!

 Still not sure if you should file bankruptcy?
 Then download my free book, Am I In Too Deep?
 A Guide to Knowing When You Need to File Bankruptcy in New Jersey to find out if it might be the solution.

 I Can Help!

-If you live in southern New Jersey and want to consult with me on whether bankruptcy is right for you, feel free to call my office at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, have decided to file bankruptcy, and are ready to take action, then call my office at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.